BER Ratings Ireland · SEAI / CSO EBA02 · 2024

 Of national housing stock

 BER data reflects the certified stock only — approximately 5% of Irish homes have been assessed.
-Uncertified homes are predominantly older, rural, and owner-occupied properties which are likely to have lower ratings.
-County figures should be read as indicative of the assessed stock, not the total housing stock.
+Uncertified homes are predominantly older, rural, and owner-occupied — likely to have lower ratings.
+County figures should be read as indicative of the assessed stock, not the full housing stock.

 Counties with the highest proportion of E–G rated homes